 - Where is this company headed?

 - Will I have time to pursue my personal passions?

 Even if it’s a robust economy as they graduate, many new graduates run the scenarios and lose sleep over the decisions.
 It’s understandable and it can feel like taking the biggest leap since choosing a college.

-At First Business Bank, we’ve taken great care to build an intentionally welcoming culture for people of all career stages, but today I’d like to talk about our new college grads.
-I believe many of these common questions are best answered by an excellent example — Eric Schremp, Assistant Vice President II – Commercial Banking.
+At First Business Bank, we’ve taken great care to build an intentionally welcoming culture for people of all career stages, but today we're talking about our new college grads.
+Many of these common questions are best answered by an excellent example — Eric Schremp, Assistant Vice President II – Commercial Banking.

 Eric’s career at First Business Bank is a testimonial about how new college grads explore roles and build their careers here while continuing to develop their skills and give back to their communities.